Get an instant quote now

 Yes!
 A lot of insurance companies give huge discounts to seniors.
 If you’re over 55, we can probably help you reduce your rates.

 You’ll need the year, make and model of the vehicle you want to buy for an accurate quote.
-If you’re car shopping and trying to decide between different makes and models, call us and we’ll get you a quote for each of them.
+If you’re car shopping and trying to decide between different makes and models, call us and one of our insurance brokers will get you a quote for each of them.
 But keep in mind that you can’t actually get insurance until you show proof of ownership.

 No, not in Ontario.
 Every insurance company that sells car insurance in Ontario needs to get approval from the provincial regulator, FSRA, whenever they want to change their rates.
 To steer clear of unpleasant rate increases on renewal, avoid tickets and at-fault accidents, make payments on time and always provide accurate info to your broker and insurance company.